dailystory/docs/articles/sdk/php.md

 ![Simple Web Form](/articles/sdk/dotnet-03.png "Simple Web Form")

 #### More Examples
-If you would like to see more examples please see our [.NET Example Application in the SDK](https://github.com/dailystory/SDKs/tree/master/DotNet/ExampleWebApp).
+If you would like to see more examples please see our [PHP examples in the SDK](https://github.com/dailystory/SDKs/tree/master/PHP/examples).